Please ensure Javascript is enabled for purposes of website accessibility

 When deciding between Stockpile vs. Robinhood, a lot depends on the kind of investor you are and the account type you are looking for.

-Stockpile is an ideal choice for parents who hope to teach kids about investing, while Robinhood is a better fit for anyone who wants to trade options or cryptocurrencies.
-If you're simply interested in stock trading -- or in buying fractional shares -- you can't go wrong with either brokerage firm and may want to try out the apps each offers to see which user interface you prefer.
+Stockpile is an ideal choice for parents who hope to teach kids about investing, while Robinhood is a better fit for anyone who wants to trade options or invest for retirement.
+If you're simply interested in stock trading -- or in buying fractional shares -- you can't go wrong with either brokerage firm.
+You may want to try out the apps each offers to see which user interface you prefer.